-Your veterinarian will first rule out other conditions like a foreign object in eye, blocked tear duct or glaucoma.
+Your veterinarian will first rule out other conditions like a foreign object in the eye, blocked tear duct, or glaucoma.
 Then, the veterinarian will likely do the following:

 - Eye exam: close examination of the eyes, lids, lashes, tear ducts, third eyelid

 - Schirmer tear test: paper strips inserted into the eye for a few minutes to measure tear production

 - Corneal stain: a fluorescent dye is put in the eye and then studied with ultraviolet light to determine if the cornea (the outer covering of the eye) is damaged

 - Blood tests: determines the underlying cause of the conjunctivitis